elastic/apm-agent-python/CONTRIBUTING.md

-To run local unit tests, you can install the relevant [requirements files](https://github.com/elastic/apm-agent-python/tree/master/tests/requirements) and then run `py.test` from the project root. (`py.test` is a binary script provided by `pytest`, one of the requirements that will be automatically installed.)
+To run local unit tests, you can install the relevant [requirements files](https://github.com/elastic/apm-agent-python/tree/master/tests/requirements) and then run `make test` from the project root:

+    pip install -r tests/requirements/reqs-flask-1.1.txt
+    make update-json-schema
+    make test

 Pytest will automatically discover all the tests and skip the ones for which dependencies are not met.
+Note that `make update-json-schema` should only need to be run once.

 If you want to go above and beyond and run the full test suite, you need to install several databases (Elasticsearch, PostgreSQL, MySQL, Cassandra, Redis).